Description

 Connecting server to DAC.

-• Tara Labs Digital ism AES cable
+• Tara Labs Digital AES/EBU cable - retired

-Connecting PS Audio transport to DAC.
+Previously connecting PS Audio transport to DAC.

-• PS Audio PerfectWave DirectStream Memory Player.
+• PS Audio PerfectWave DirectStream Memory Player - retired

 • Taiko audio SGM Extreme server